huntrar/scrape/README.md

 * Text can be filtered by passing one or more regexps to --filter.

-* To crawl subsequent pages, enter --crawl followed by one or more regexps or instead enter --crawl-all.
+* To crawl subsequent pages, enter --crawl followed by one or more regexps which match part of the url.
+Or instead enter --crawl-all to follow all links.

 * To restrict the domain to the seed url's domain, use --strict, otherwise any domain may be followed.